jointpdf/project_git/README.md

 "record_".
 The "beta_" and "gamma_" variables represent the probability of infection and recovery, respectively.
 The "days_" variable represents the duration of the epidemic.
 The "N_" variable represents the total number of individuals in the population.
-The "record_" variable is a vector where the values of S, I, and R will be saved during the model evolution.SIRGraph:
+The "record_" variable is a vector where the values of S, I, and R will be saved during the model evolution.

 # SIRGraph:
 The "sir_graph.hpp" file defines the SIRGraph subclass of the SIRModel class.
 The SIRGraph class